 - Food.
 Also, we took some breakfast and lunch which we bought back in town.
-Because it was not tasty at all, we eventually decided to have lunch in one of the local restaurants among the rice fields.
+Because it didn’t taste well at all, we eventually decided to have lunch in one of the local restaurants among the rice fields.
 We got some spring rolls, omelet, vegetables and rice.
-Together it was only 5 USD, so we recommend that.
+Together it was only 5 USD, so we actually recommend to eat lunch there so you don’t have to carry around food!
 But of course, it’s good to take some snacks with you.

 - Sunscreen.
 It was really sunny when we were there, so we had to wear enough sunblock not to get burned.